peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/gdc-catalog-export.md

     --config <path>     Custom config file (default .gdcatalogrc)
 ```

+### Subsequent catalog exports

+A catalog export maintains keys used in an existing catalog export JSON file.
+You can rename keys inside the following properties:

+* visualizations
+* measures
+* attributes
+* dateDataSets
+* displayForms

+At the next run, `gdc-catalog-export` tries to resolve the new items from the server against the existing items, and do the following:

+* Preserve the existing keys by matching their identifier attributes
+* Remove the keys that do not exist on the server
+* Add the new keys from the server equal to their title property

+In addition, the existing catalog file is renamed to `catalogue.json.bak`, and the last backup gets rewritten.

 ## CatalogHelper utility

 To access all the values in `catalog.json` easily, use the `CatalogHelper` utility.